Jabra Ibrahim Jabra: Life and career

 Following his return to Baghdad, Jabra worked in public relations for the Iraq Petroleum Company and then for the Iraqi Ministry of Culture and Information.
 In Baghdad, he taught at various colleges and became a professor of English at the University of Baghdad.

 Jabra became an Iraqi citizen.
 He was one of the first Palestinians to write about his experiences of being in exile.
 Jabra's home on Princesses' Street in the Mansour District of Baghdad was a meeting place for Iraqi intellectuals.

 Much of his writing was concerned with modernism and Arab society.
 This interest led him to become, in the 1950s, a founding member of the Modern Baghdad Art Group, an artists' collective and intellectual movement that attempted to combine Iraq's profound artistic heritage with the methods of modernist abstract art.
 Although the Baghdad Modern Art Group was ostensibly an art movement, its members included poets, historians, architects and administrators.
 Jabra was deeply committed to the group's founder, Jawad Saleem and Saleem's ideals, and drew inspiration from Arab folklore, Arab literature and Islam.

 Jabra's involvement in the artistic community continued with his becoming a founding member of the One Dimension Group, established by the prominent Baghdadi artist, Shakir Hassan Al Said in 1971.
 The group's manifesto gave voice to the group's commitment to both heritage and modernity and sought to distance itself from modern Arab artists, which the group perceived as following European artistic traditions.
 The One Dimension group was part of a broader movement among Arabic artists who rejected Western art forms and sought a new aesthetic, one that expressed their individual nationalism as well as their pan-Arab identity.
 This movement subsequently became known as the Hurufiyya movement.

 Following his death in 1994, a relative, Raqiya Ibrahim, moved into his Baghdad home.
 However, the house was destroyed when a car bomb targeting the Egyptian embassy next door detonated on Easter Sunday in 2010, destroying much of the street and killing dozens of civilians.
 Thousands of Jabra's letters and personal effects were destroyed in this incident along with a number of his paintings.

 Work

 As a poet, novelist, painter, translator and literary critic, Jabra was a versatile man of letters.
 He also translated many works of English literature into Arabic, including Shakespeare's major tragedies, William Faulkner's The Sound and the Fury, chapters 29–33 of Sir James Frazer's The Golden Bough and some of the work of T. S. Eliot.
 Jabra's own work has been translated into more than twelve languages, including English, French and Hebrew.
 His paintings are now difficult to locate, but a few notable works can be found in private collections.

+Jabra was among the contributors of the poetry magazine Shi'r based in Beirut.